vbachele/Inception/README.md

 **Important things about the project**
 Don't try to do all the containers (Nginx, wordpress and mariaDB) at the same time.
 You will be lost and you will not understand properly how it works.
-Do step by step.
+Do it step by step.
 Begin with Nginx then wordpress and finish with MariaDB.
 You want to try if each container works in general?
 No worries, you will be able to do it by importing images for wordpress and mariaDB from the hub. (if you read this for the first time, I invite you to begin to read this beautiful READ.ME and put a star on it!
 It helps!)
-- The 2 github who helped me a lot for the project : [llescure](https://github.com/llescure/42_Inception) and [malatini](https://github.com/42cursus/inception)
+- The 2 github which helped me a lot for the project : [llescure](https://github.com/llescure/42_Inception) and [malatini](https://github.com/42cursus/inception)
 If you have questions: please contact me, I will be glad to give you an answer ! my discord username: vbachele#7949

 # SUMMARY